 At the border between Corrèze and Cantal, about 3 hours from Bordeaux, the Château de Val stands out as a medieval gem, floating on the waters of Lake Bort-les-Orgues.
-Imagine a fairy tale setting: six towers topped with their whimsical pepperpot roofs, and a story worthy of the most beautiful Hollywood scripts.
+Imagine a fairy tale setting: six towers with their pepperpot roofs, and a story worthy of the finest Hollywood scripts.

 Saved from the waters, an incredible story

-Born in the 13th century, Val has journeyed through the ages, changing hands before almost drowning in the 20th century.
+Born in the 13th century, Val has journeyed through the ages, changing hands, and nearly drowning in the 20th century.
 When EDF decided to build a dam, the castle was destined for submersion.
-But in a surprising twist, the height of the dam was lowered, saving the fortress from drowning just in time.
+But here's a twist: the height of the dam was lowered, saving the fortress from certain doom.
 The result?
-Val now stands on a peninsula, with its feet in the water, ready for a new life right in the heart of Auvergne!
+Val now sits on a peninsula, with its feet in the water, ready for a new life right in the heart of Auvergne!

 A Living and Vibrant Heritage

-Today, Val is not just a postcard-perfect scene: it is a lively place open for visits, hosting contemporary art exhibitions every summer.
-Over the years, it has built a unique collection featuring works by Bernard Buffet, Franz Priking, and Eugène Baboulène.
-The visit takes you from the main courtyard to the Gothic chapel, through furnished rooms, temporary exhibitions, and a walkway that offers a panoramic view of the lake and valley.
-The castle also offers festive activities in the summer, along with concerts and guided tours for both kids and adults.
+Today, Val is not just a postcard-perfect backdrop: it’s a lively place open for visits, hosting contemporary art exhibitions every summer.
+Over the years, it has built a unique collection featuring works by Bernard Buffet, Franz Priking, and Eugène Baboulène, among others.
+Your visit takes you from the honor court to the Gothic chapel, passing through beautifully furnished rooms, temporary exhibitions, and a walkway that offers a panoramic view of the lake and valley.
+The castle also organizes festive activities in the summer, including concerts with drinks and guided tours for both young and old.